Dannydough/-Deploying-Active-Directory/README.md

 <img src="https://imgur.com/2s32Bq2.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-14) In ADUC, locate the Domain Admins security group.
-Right-click on Domain Admins and select Properties.
-Go to the Members tab and click Add.
-Enter jane_admin and click Check Names.
-Click OK to add jane_admin to the group.
 Log Out and Log In as jane_admin:

 15) Log out of DC-1, and close the connection.